aisamanra/ndbl/README.md

 This becomes

-    [{host:machine1,host:machine2},{host:machine3}]
+    [ [ "host": "machine1"
+      , "host": "machine2"
+	  ]
+	, [ "host": "machine3" ]
+	]

-Empty values are permitted, and can be used as a tag of sorts.
+Empty values are permitted, and are idiomatically used as a 'header' for a group of configuration options:

     database=
 	  file=file1.txt